eqNj/eqN-PD2-Filter/README.md

 Changed the Flawless Gem icon from "O" to "*" to help further distinguish it.

-Change the Gem icon for all gems of lower tiers from "*" to ":" to further distinguish them.
+Changed the Gem icon for all gems of lower tiers from "*" to ":" to further distinguish them.

 Made it so Large Charms (just as Small and Grand did priorly) will now notify on drop.